 Each person's risk for stroke is evaluated on an individual basis.
 If you have risk factors for stroke, you will likely need blood-thinning medicines.

-Your healthcare provider may recommend DOAC medicines unless you have moderate-to-severe narrowing of the heart valve (mitral stenosis) or a mechanical heart valve.
+Your healthcare provider may advise DOAC medicines unless you have moderate to severe narrowing of the heart valve (mitral stenosis) or a mechanical heart valve.
 With DOACs, no regular blood tests are needed to monitor how your blood is clotting.
 But you may need blood tests of your kidney and liver function before starting these medicines and then every so often while you are taking them.

-Warfarin is the medicine often recommended for treatment of AFib in people who have moderate-to-severe mitral valve disease or a mechanical heart valve, With warfarin, you need blood tests on a regular basis to make sure the blood is clotting the right amount.
-Your healthcare provider can measure clotting with a prothrombin time test or protime (PT).
+Warfarin is the medicine often recommended for treatment of AFib in people who have moderate to severe mitral valve disease or a mechanical heart valve.
+With warfarin, you need blood tests on a regular basis to make sure the blood is clotting the right amount.
+Your healthcare provider can measure clotting with a prothrombin time test.
+This is sometimes called a PT or pro time test.
 The results are reported as the international normalized ratio (INR).
 The INR is a standard way of reporting the PT by all laboratories.
 If your INR is too high, the dose of warfarin may be lowered because you are at higher risk for bleeding.
 If your INR is too low, your risk for blood clots is higher.
 So your healthcare provider may increase your dose of warfarin.
 Warfarin also interacts with certain foods.
 For example, foods high in vitamin K, such as leafy green vegetables, can make warfarin less effective.
 This could raise your risk for blood clots.
 That's why it is important to eat a consistent amount of foods high in vitamin K.

 Talk with your healthcare provider about the medicine prescribed to learn all you can about it.
 Also, be sure all your healthcare providers know that you take blood-thinning medicines.

 A device may be used to close off the left atrial appendage in some circumstances, to prevent stroke without having to use lifelong blood thinners.
 The left atrial appendage is the area within the heart where most blood clots form.
 By closing this area off, any clots that form there cannot get out to travel to the brain to cause a stroke.
+The device is implanted without heart surgery.
 This device is not appropriate for everyone.
 It is generally considered in those who are at high risk for stroke, as well as high risk for bleeding.
 Even with the device, you may need to take blood thinners in the short-term.